Seated Exercises for Seniors

 Visit our blog regularly for more healthy living tips!

+This seated exercise routine is just one activity for our seniors.
 Learn more about the health and wellness programs Parkland offers at all locations.